Our Sexual Misconduct and Relationship Abuse Policy makes clear that we do not tolerate sexual misconduct, violence or abuse (Principle 3).

-- If a man forces you to have penetrative sex, or has sex with you without your consent or agreement, that’s rape.
-Rape includes penetration with his penis of the vagina, anus or mouth without consent.
-Both men and women can be raped but only men can commit rape.
+- If someone forces you to have penetrative sex, or has sex with you without your consent or agreement, that’s rape.
+Rape includes penetration with the penis of the vagina, anus or mouth without consent.

-- If someone sexually assaults you by penetrating you with another part of their body or another object, this is classed as ‘assault by penetration’ but will be treated similarly to rape.
+- If someone sexually assaults you by penetrating you with another part of their body or another object, this is classed as ‘assault by penetration.'

 Online Sexual Misconduct is equally as serious as face-to-face or physical Sexual Misconduct.